-Questions like “How did we get here?” have been on the minds of most Igbo people recently. and “In other words, who are our forefathers and mothers?
-Do we belong to a certain race or do we have ties to different communities?”
-From the dawn of humanity to the time of the Bible and Epicurus, approximately 300 BC, people have been looking for these kinds of solutions.
+Most Igbo people have recently been asking themselves, “How did we get here?”
+“However, who are our forefathers and mothers?”
+Do we belong to a certain race or do we have ties to various communities?”
+People have been striving for solutions like these since the birth of civilization, roughly 300 BC, until the time of the Bible and Epicurus.

-In the days before the spread of foreign religions, anybody from any country would gladly tell you the story of their people’s etiological origins.
-A myth whose purpose is to provide an etymological explanation for a name or to invent a fantastical background for a certain location or family is called an etiological myth.
-Many etiological myths share commonalities with folk etymology; they have a narrative structure that reads as mythical or legendary or fictitious, and they often seem rather plausible and intellectually advanced for what they are.
-Despite the fact that none of these modern tales have been verified by either science or history.
-The need to know where man came from is something that will never be satisfied.
+Before the rise of foreign religions, anyone from any country would gladly tell you the etiological origins of their people.
+An etiological myth is one that is created to provide an etymological explanation for a name or to provide a mythical background for a certain area or family.
+Many etiological myths are similar to folk etymology in that they have a narrative structure that reads as mythical, legendary, or imaginary, and they frequently appear reasonable and cognitively sophisticated for what they are.
+Despite the fact that neither science nor history has proven any of these current legends.
+The need to understand where man comes from will never be satiated.

 Some African diaspora groups are working hard to rewrite their own histories, or rather to connect missing nuts in their genealogical trees, using the histories of other groups to fill in the gaps.
 This is akin to how Copernicus and Darwin reshaped the world views of their respective societies 450 and 150 years ago.